by Rachel MacNair

 So, unlike the situation when Chuck first wrote this, the abortion business is collapsing, young people are joining the pro-life movement in droves, technology of ultrasound is persuading many, and the progressively accelerating downturn of numbers, rate, and ratio of abortion will leave people looking for reasons why this should happen, which will help it happen more (see my book, Achieving Peace in the Abortion War).
 Actually, the long-term outlook for the pro-life cause is pretty good at this point.

 But there is still the major obstacle of politicians and the stereotypes of pro-lifers.
 Yet a major reason those exist is not just that right-wingers are welcoming people of tender conscience with a concern for babies into the movement and thereby being persuasive for other right-wing ideas.
 It's also that left-wingers aren't hopping into the movement in droves so as to be persuasive for their own ideas and to dispel stereotypes.
-(This is inasmuch as right and left wing make any sense, which I question, but I'll use it for shorthand).
 There are many of us in the left wing trying to do so, but not enough.
 If there were more, then we could get this major problem taken care of as well.

 I'll say it more strongly: it's not a good idea for us peaceniks to be ceding the moral high ground on the tearing-apart of little babies to the politicians with pro-war policies.
 As long as we remain silent on abortion, that's what we're doing.